urbit/docs/glossary/pier.md

 category = "arvo"
 +++

-A **pier** is the directory which contains the state of an urbit [ship](../ship).
+A **pier** is the directory which contains the state of an Urbit [ship](../ship).
 It is automatically created in the current directory when booting a ship for the first time.

 Your pier should be kept safe - if it's deleted, you will need to perform a [breach](../breach) in order to advise the rest of the network that your ship's state has been lost.